NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 (i) The given statement is false.

-Correct statement: Nature provides a wide variety of resources, but all these resources are not sufficient to meet human needs.
+Correct statement: Nature provides a wide variety of resources, but they are not sufficient to meet all human needs.

 (ii) The given statement is false.